Ynn/selfstar/for-beginners/ide-hello-world.md

 # Your first component with the IDE

 The purpose of this page is to provide a quick introduction to the IDE and start practicing.

-+ blabla.
-+ blabla.
-+ blabla.
+In this first tutorial, you will learn how to create a first "Hello World" component using iPOJO-IDE.

 ## A basic Hello World